Transferwise – review of the best service for sending money abroad safely and almost for free

 - Real mid-market rate without any extra commission is used for currency exchange

-- Each payment that’s larger than 200 GBP/EUR cost you 0.5% of the amount
+- Each payment will cost you just 0.35% of the amount you send + fixed 80p fee

 Can I trust my money to Transferwise?